François de Larrard was Scientific Director of LafargeHolcim Innovation Center based in Lyon, France (2011-18).

 He then carried out numerous projects in the field of mixing, pavement and sustainability at LCPC, and then continued research at the scientific directorate Institut français des sciences et technologies des transports, de l’aménagement et des réseaux (IFSTTAR).

-He joined LafargeHolcim in 2011.
-His role is to contribute to the R&D strategy, to provide scientific support to projects and to ensure a good connection between the LafargeHolcim R&D and the international academic world.
+He joined LafargeHolcim in 2011, and contributed to the R&D strategy, to provide scientific support to projects and to ensure a good connection between the LafargeHolcim R&D and the international academic world.

 He was the recipient of various distinctions, including the “Robert l’Hermite” medal from the International Union of Laboratories & Experts in Construction Materials, Systems & Structures (RILEM).